 The second major antitrust suit, United States v.
 AT&T, was started in 1974.
-The government alleged that AT&T's relationship with Western Electric was illegal, and that AT&T monopolized the long-distance market.
+The government alleged that (i) AT&T's relationship with Western Electric was illegal, and (ii) that AT&T monopolized the long distance market.
 The DOJ sought divestiture of both manufacturing and long distance from local service.
-The case was settled by the Modified of Final Judgement (MFJ).
-This decree broke away from AT&T seven Regional Bell Operating Companies (RBOCs).
-Each RBOC was comprised of a collection of local telephone companies that were part of the original AT&T. RBOCs remained regulated monopolies, each with an exclusive franchise in its region.
+The case was settled by the Modified of Final Judgement ("MFJ").
+This decree broke away from AT&T seven regional operating companies ("RBOCs").
+Each RBOC was comprised of a collection of local telephone companies that were part of the original AT&T. Regional Bell Operating Companies remained regulated monopolies, each with an exclusive franchise in its region.

-Microwave transmission was a major breakthrough in long-distance transmission that created the possibility of competition in long distance.
+Microwave transmission was a major breakthrough in long distance transmission that created the possibility of competition in long distance.
+Microwave transmission was followed by technological breakthroughs in transmission through satellite and through fiberoptic wire.

 The breakup of AT&T crystallized the recognition that competition was possible in long distance, while the local market remained a natural monopoly.
-The biggest benefits to consumers during the past fifteen years have come from the long-distance market, which, during this period was transformed from a monopoly to an effectively competitive market.
-However, often consumers do not reap the full benefits of cost reductions and competition because of an antiquated regulatory framework that, ironically, was supposed to protect consumers from monopolistic abuses but instead protects the monopolistic market structure.
+The biggest benefits to consumers during the last fifteen years have come from the long distance market, which, during this period was transformed from a monopoly to an effectively competitive market.
+However, often consumers do not reap the full benefits of cost reductions and competition because of an antiquated regulatory framework that, ironically, was supposed to protect consumers from monopolistic abuses and instead protects the monopolistic market structure.

 Competition in long distance has been a great success.
-The market share (in minutes of use) of AT&T fell from almost 100 percent to 53 percent at the end of 1996.
+The market share (in minutes of use) of AT&T fell from almost 100% to 53% at the end of 1996.
 Since the MFJ, the number of competitors in the long distance market has increased dramatically.
-There are five large facilities-based competitors: AT&T, MCI, Sprint, LDDS-Worldcom, and Frontier.4 There is also a large number of "resellers" that buy wholesale service from the facilities-based long-distance carriers and sell to consumers.
+There are four large facilities-based competitors, AT&T, MCI-WorldCom, Sprint, and Frontier.
+There is also a large number of "resellers" that buy wholesale service from the facilities-based long distance carriers and sell to consumers.
 For example, currently, there are about 500 resellers competing in the California interexchange market, providing very strong evidence for the ease of entry into this market.
-At least twenty new firms entered the California market in each year since 1984.
-At present, there are at least five "out of region" RBOCs providing service in California through affiliates.
+At least 20 new firms entered the California market in each year since 1984.
+At present, there are at least 5 "out of region" RBOCs providing service in California through affiliates.
 In California, the typical consumer can choose from at least 150 long distance companies.

-Prices of long-distance phone calls have decreased dramatically.
-The average revenue per minute of AT&T's switched services has been reduced by 62 percent between 1984 and 1996.
-AT&T was declared "nondominant" in the long-distance market by the FCC in 1995.
-5 Most economists agree that presently the long-distance market is effectively competitive.
+Prices of long distance phone calls have decreased dramatically.
+The average revenue per minute of AT&T's switched services has been reduced by 62% between 1984 and 1996.
+AT&T was declared "non-dominant" in the long distance market by the FCC in 1995.
+Most economists agree that presently the long distance market is effectively competitive.

-RBOCs actively petitioned the U.S. Congress to be allowed to enter the long-distance market, from which they were excluded by the MFJ.
+Local telephone companies that came out of the Bell System (Regional Bell Operating Companies, "RBOCs") actively petitioned the U.S. Congress to be allowed to enter the long distance market, from which they were excluded by the MFJ.
 The MFJ prevented RBOCs from participation in long distance because of the anticompetitive consequences that this would have for competition in long distance.
-The anticompetitive effects would arise because of the control by RBOCs of essential "bottleneck" inputs for long-distance services, such as terminating access to long-distance companies of phone calls to customers that live in the local companies' area.
+The anticompetitive effects would arise because of the control by RBOCs of essential "bottleneck" inputs for long distance services, such as terminating access of phone calls to customers that live in the local companies to long distance companies, and are essential bottleneck inputs for long distance service.
+RBOCs monopoly franchises.